sg1527/k8_multinode_installation_process/README.md

 kubectl rollout status deployment.apps/myapp-deployment kubectl describe deployments myapp-deployment

-another way to make changes in the deploymet rather that edit is set
+..another way to make changes in the deploymet rather that edit is set..

 kubectl set deployment myapp-deployment nginx=nginx:1.18-perl

-then to see the chnages use below command
+..then to see the chnages use below command..

  kubectl edit deployment myapp-deployment or